 Management can easily drift into such behaviors over time without even realizing it.
 The consequence is that a definite wall builds between the management and the general workforce.
 As an example we commonly see of this phenomenon, let's consider hazard reporting forms that management provides to employees to use in the company's safety reporting system.
 Too often, we have managers ask for us to create custom reporting forms that will allow management to collect all the information they can possibly foresee needing whenever an employee submits safety reports.

-If you have ever had to fill out pages of paperwork when visiting the hospital or doctor's office, you will recognize that these forms have a purpose to collect all pertinent information about a patient.
-If doctors don't collect all relevant information, they could inadvertently engage in a harmful medical practice, such as:
+If you have ever had to fill out pages of paperwork when visiting the hospital or doctor's office, you will recognize that these forms have the purpose to collect all pertinent information about a patient.
+If doctors don't collect all relevant information, they could inadvertently engage in a harmful medical practice, such as

 - administering the wrong drugs; or

 - performing a needless operation.

 In the case of the doctor's office, they need the information to treat the patient properly.
 A safety reporting form does not require the same detail as a safety reporting form.
-In the case of the doctor's office, the doctor doesn't care if the patient keeps coming back in and fills out forms again.
+In the case of the doctor's office, the doctor doesn't care if the patient keeps coming back in and filling out forms again.
 However, with employees reporting safety issues, employees don't want to spend thirty minutes filling out required fields just so management gets all the required information the first time.